 Over the course of four years, the Green Seas team spent 196 days filming this episode of Blue Planet II, with 170 of these days involving underwater camerawork in seas and oceans surrounding Norway, Cuba, South Africa, California and Australia - all destinations you can easily visit on a Saga holiday.

 Sea otters off the coast of California

-There’s nothing better than a heart-warming tale of survival and some animal magic on a Sunday night, and Blue Planet II delivers yet again this week.
-Just like Disney’s The Fox and the Hound, unlikely animals – this time a sea otter and a Garibaldi damselfish - become allies in the coast off California.
+There’s nothing better than a heart-warming tale of survival and some animal magic, and Blue Planet II delivers yet again.
+Just like in Disney’s The Fox and the Hound, unlikely animals – this time a sea otter and a Garibaldi damselfish - become allies in the coast off California.

 In the North Pacific Ocean, lying beside California, British Colombia and Alaska, sea otters appear to be back from near extinction.
 Around 200 years ago, these adorable creatures were sadly hunted for their thick pelts.
 However, with the sea otter now protected in the US and Canada, numbers are increasing, which is good news for not only for the kelp forests, but also for brightly coloured Garibaldis.